 The Kansas State Department of Education also requires that you pass content area exams for each subject in which you wish to teach.
 For ESOL endorsement, this means you must pass the English to Speakers of Other Languages test with a score of 138.

 Step 3.
-Apply for Your Kansas Teaching License and ESL Endorsement
+Apply for Your Kansas Teaching License and TESOL Endorsement

-If you have earned at least a bachelor’s degree, completed a teacher preparation program including the field experience, and passed the necessary tests, you are ready to apply for you teaching license to become an ESOL teacher in Kansas.
+If you have earned at least a bachelor’s degree, completed a teacher preparation program including the field experience, and passed the necessary tests, you are ready to apply for an Initial Teaching License through the Kansas Licensure Application System.

 Step 4.
-Maintain and Upgrade Your Kansas Teaching License
+Consider Earning Your Master’s in ESL to Maintain and Upgrade Your Kansas Teaching License

 Your Initial Teaching License in Kansas it is valid for two years.
 You are expected to complete the state’s Induction and Mentoring Program at the Kansas public school where you teach during this two-year period.
-Your school administrator must verify that you have completed the program when you apply for a professional license, using this application.
+One you’ve completed the required mentoring program, you’ll upgrade to a Professional License.

 Your Professional Teaching License has a validity of five years.
 You must complete professional development during this time in order to renew the license.